TRAVELLING IN TASMANIA

 More about Australia

-Australia’s Northern Territory is all about the great outdoors: the landscape here is big, bold and beautiful.
+Australia’s Northern Territory is all about the great outdoors.

-Queensland is Australia’s tropical treasure trove, where glorious coral reefs lie offshore and ancient rainforests throng with life.
+Queensland - Australia’s tropical paradise, with glorious coral reefs and ancient rainforests.

-South Australia is like a continent in miniature, home to rugged coastline, vast mountain ranges and ancient forests.
+South Australia is glorious, all rugged coastline, vast mountain ranges and ancient forests.